gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 AWS infrastructure reference
 ============================

-When the AWS cloud provider is selected, the HOP Bootstrapping tool will provision all the infrastructure needed for deploying the platform.
+When the AWS cloud provider is selected, the HOP CLI will provision all the infrastructure needed for deploying the platform.

 Cloudformation
 --------------

 For provisioning the infrastructure `AWS Cloudformation`_ is used.
-The stack definitions can be found in the Bootstrapping tool's Github
+The stack definitions can be found in the `HOP CLI's GitHub repository`_:

-repository:
+.. _`HOP CLI's GitHub repository`: https://github.com/gethop-dev/hop-cli

 * `Account stack`_: provisioning of resources that can be shared among different HOP projects.